Online: Meditation: Peace Is This Moment a practice group and community from Wednesday, 9 September 2020.

-Its benefits include an increase in contentment, resilience, creativity, harmonious relationships and felt connection with life in general.
-It's also a simple way to make time and space for our general wellbeing; to take care of ourselves and remain steady during the natural ups and downs of life, and during challenging times in particular.
+Its practical benefits include an increase in contentment, resilience, creativity, harmonious relationships and felt connection with life in general.
+It's also a simple way to make time and space for our general ease and wellbeing; to take care of ourselves and remain steady during the natural ups and downs of life, and during challenging times in particular.

 Brain structures can change after only eight weeks of regular meditation practice.
 Harvard neuroscientists noted positive change in areas of the brain associated with learning, memory, emotional regulation, sense of self and perspective.
 Read more here.

 A meditator for the last 21 years, Carol shares meditation techniques from the yoga tradition whilst also having personal experience of modern mindfulness methods, including Dyad or (prompted) co-meditation practice and mindful self-compassion practices.
-She has a gentle and pragmatic approach, and the most appropriate method is chosen to suit the individual or group.
+She has a gentle approach, and the most appropriate method is chosen to suit the individual or group.

 For more information about learning to meditate or rekindling your practice - either as part of a supportive group or individually - please enquire here.
 Available in north Hertfordshire - Letchworth, Stevenage and surrounding areas.
 Other locations by arrangement.
 Currently online.